Irish Mainport targets offshore energy business with new ship

 Shipping company Irish Mainport Holdings is seeking a foothold in the offshore energy business with the purchase of a survey and research vessel.

-Cork-based Irish Mainport said on Monday that it has bought a 50m survey ship, the Oya, and taken a minority stake in Wicklow offshore services player, Alpha Marine.
+Cork-based Irish Mainport said on Monday that it has bought a 50-metre survey ship, the Oya, and taken a minority stake in Wicklow offshore services player, Alpha Marine.

 “The seabed can be as mountainous as land, so if you are laying a cable or doing other work you have to have a very detailed survey,” he said.